 Because Blood Bank legacy records are available as read-only, VistA v5.2 continues to be maintained by OIT as a Food and Drug Administration cleared medical device (FDA number BK970021).
 Adulteration of this package at VHA facilities is prohibited and will be monitored by the product development team.

-For assistance, contact: National Help Desk at 1-(888)-596-HELP (4357)
+For assistance, contact: National Help Desk at REDACTED

-Niki Brace
+REDACTED

 Blood Bank Project Manager

 OIT Product Development